April 13, 1974 – Oklahoma Well sets World Depth Record

 This innovation of simultaneous firing at several levels in the borehole greatly enhanced the flow of oil.
 For safety, McCullough’s device included a “disconnectable means” that once the charges were lowered into the borehole rendered percussion inoperative as “a safeguard against accidental or inadvertent operation.”

-In 1951 another inventor, Henry Mohaupt, used World War II anti-tank technology to create a conically hollowed-out explosive for perforating wells.
+Another inventor, Henry Mohaupt, in 1951 would use World War II anti-tank technology to improve the concept by using a conically hollowed-out explosive for perforating wells.
 Learn more in Downhole Bazooka.

 April 19, 1892 – First U.S. Gasoline Powered Auto